laredoza/.NetScaffolder/README.md

 ### The default datalayer will consist of the following layers:

-- Datacontext ( Entity Framework 6.0 / Entity Framework Core / NHibernate)
+- Context ( Entity Framework 6.0 / Entity Framework Core / NHibernate)
 - Repository Layer
 - Entities
 - Dto